spatial-cell-id/scid2026/index.md

     title: " "
     excerpt: " "
 ---
+# Using Spatial OMICs to uncover cell identity during developmental processes

 This Summer School is designed to train students and researchers in the rapidly expanding field of Spatial OMICs.
 Beyond traditional transcriptomics, and through a blend of experimental insights and advanced data analysis, participants will learn to navigate and answer fundamental biological and computationally-related questions.